 When trying to lose weight, people tend to gravitate toward cardiovascular or “cardio” exercises, such as running, biking, and working out on machines like ellipticals and stair steppers.
-While cardio can definitely burn calories and help you create a calorie deficit, it is not the only way to exercise for weight loss.
+While cardio can definitely burn calories and help you create a calorie deficit, it is not the only way to exercise for weight loss and fat loss.
 Resistance training, or weight lifting, is an often neglected exercise among those trying to lose weight.
 Let’s talk about why you should add weights to your routine if you’re trying to burn fat.

 Muscle Mass and Resting Energy Expenditure

 The first step toward understanding the importance of weight training for fat loss is learning about the relationship between muscle mass and resting energy expenditure or metabolic rate.
 Put simply, resting energy expenditure is the number of calories a person burns per day without doing anything except simply existing.
 This actually makes up 60 to 75 percent of our daily calorie burn.
-The body’s resting energy expenditure is a reflection of the calories that are burned to maintain basic bodily functions like breathing and ciculation.
+The body’s resting energy expenditure is a reflection of the calories that are burned to maintain basic bodily functions like breathing and circulation.

 According to research, there is a strong positive correlation between muscle mass and resting energy expenditure.
 This means that people with more muscle mass burn more calories at rest.
 This is where resistance training can be your best friend; in fact, scientists know from research that resistance training increases muscle mass, so it is reasonable to conclude that when you pick up the weights, your resting energy expenditure will continue to increase.
 If you’re trying to create fat loss, this increase in calorie burn throughout the day can make it much easier for you!